 Although many people associate meat with protein, you can meet your protein needs with plenty of plant-based sources.
 Nuts, seeds, soy, free range eggs, beans and lentils are all good meatless protein choices.
 These groups of food each contain different amino acids (building blocks of protein) and different levels of protein quality.

 Tired all the time?
 Could be an iron deficiency.
 Get your physician to check your ferritin levels which is an important marker for both iron and protein.

 As for all diet, try to avoid processed foods.
 If you start reading labels, you will be shocked to find out that highly processed sugar gets slipped into nearly everything, from things that should be healthy like hummus, cereals, spreads and almost all bottled sauces and dressings.

 Broccoli, Edamame, Black Bean, Lentils, Quinoa, Spinach, Avocado, Walnut

 Quinoa, Spinach, Edamame, Black bean, Lentils, Avocado, Broccoli, Walnut, Sesame Lime Dressing, Carrot Ginger Dressing.

-Rocket, cherry tomatoes, parmesan cheese, broccoli, mushrooms, quinoa, scrambled eggs
+Rocket, cherry tomatoes, shaved parmesan, broccoli, mushrooms, quinoa, scrambled eggs

 Romaine lettuce, homemade falafels, potato, chickpeas, cherry tomatoes, cucumber, capsicum, olives, arabian spiced vinaigrette